DM8tyProgrammer/mighty-snippets/maven-parent-update.md

 ```
 It cleans up `pom.xml.versionsBackup` and reverts the parent version update.

-_Note: This command will only function if the file `pom.xml.versionsBackup` exists; If you accidentally deleted the backup file, you'll need to manually restore the previous version._
+_Note: This command will only function if the file `pom.xml.versionsBackup` exists; If you accidentally deleted the backup file, you'll need to restore the previous version manually._

 ## Drawback
-The only disadvantage of Versions plugin is that it must be run from the root of child module.
+The only disadvantage of Versions plugin is that it must be run from the root of the child module.
 With the increased number of child modules, this may appear to be excessive.
 However, this limitation  can be overcome using other utility commands:

 ```sh